7th Workshop on

 Organized by the Theory of Security working group IFIP WG 1.7.

-The areas of interest for HotSpot cut across many application areas, including hardware-software connections, distributed and cloud systems, big data, machine learning for (and against) security and privacy, and single-purpose systems such as voting, electronic currency and smart contracts.
+The areas of interest for HotSpot cut across many application areas, including hardware-software connections, vulnerability discovery and program verification, distributed and cloud systems, big data, machine learning for (and against) security and privacy, and single-purpose systems such as voting, electronic currency and smart contracts.
 The areas of interest are unified however by a focus on rigorous models and reasoning, clear semantics, and a balance between proof and empirical methods.

 The one-day workshop will be divided into a sequence of four main sessions.
 Each session will be devoted to a set of talks on related topics, both with invited talks and submitted papers.
-The sessions are
+We expect the session topics to be drawn from the following list:

 Submissions on all formally-grounded topics related to security, privacy and trust are welcome.
 They can either be